MikeyBeez/Ollama_Agents/README.md

 ## 📂 File Structure

-The project structure has been updated to include a comprehensive test suite:
+The project structure has been updated to include a comprehensive test suite and consolidated documentation:

 ```
 AI_Functions/